ioanacocu/Dharavi/README.md

+Dharavi Serious web based game

+The work in progress based on the original app described below.

+Original Description:
 # Serious Games in Urban Planning

 Urban Planners have to propose plans for construction of roads which is currently done